scds/github-pages/README.md

 # Getting started with GitHub and GitHub Pages
-Materials DASH tutorial: **Getting started with GitHub and GitHub Pages**
+Materials for the DASH tutorial: **Getting started with GitHub and GitHub Pages**

 This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.github.io/github-pages) with GitHub Pages.